benguz/thelatepass.org/pages/stuco.md

 ---

 - *Acting on unmet needs with SEL strategies*
-- Negotiation and self advocacy 101
+- Negotiation and self advocacy 101, plus running trust-building interventions
 - [Find promises](/takingsteps) your administration has made to the school board.
 Nudge them to stay on track

 ---